Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 Assessment and Standardization

-While assessment is important for understanding children's progress and needs, there are concerns about:
+Assessment is essential for understanding children's needs and progress.
+However, there are concerns regarding:

 • Ensuring that assessment practices are developmentally appropriate